Your about page will be one of your most important visited pages.

 - Why (Name of author)

-Have it found in the navigation bar since that’s where all visitors to your site and any site for that matter are going to expect it to be.
+Have it found in the navigation bar or footer since that’s where all visitors to your site and any site for that matter are going to expect it to be.

 You need social proof and why someone should listen to you.